 - In the Connection field: The type of connection (wired or wireless) your device will be using.

-We recommend that you use the wired connection for devices that stream video (including gaming devices)
+- We recommend that you use a wired Ethernet connection for any device that streams video

-We will not register personal printers on the ResNet network.
+We will not register personal printers on the DeviceNet network.

 - If you have multiple devices you want registered on DeviceNet, you will need to complete a separate

 ResNet Problem Report Form for each device.

 - Wireless DeviceNet registration requests are not necessary for computers, smartphones, and tablets that are 802.1x-compatible.

 Those devices can connect to the wireless BelleNet network.

 - DeviceNet registration requests can be submitted for wired (Ethernet) connections for computers.